Skip to main content

 English

-“Come and See” Service — A non-traditional, participatory liturgy with inclusive language, intended for those who are exploring their faith journey or those who are seeking a return to community within the church (held in the Music Center)
+“Come and See” Service — A non-traditional, participatory liturgy with inclusive language, intended for those who are exploring their faith journey or those who are seeking a return to community within the church (held in the Bloom Music Center)

 Third Sundays, October-May